Skip to content

 hermes-relay shell --watch-editor # poll tmux/$VSCODE for active-editor hints (ships every 5s)

-Conversation picker on attach.
-Without --conversation or --new, the client calls session.list on the relay's tui channel and renders a numbered list of recent server-side hermes sessions with first-prompt previews and ages.
+Conversation picker on first/fresh attach.
+When no active tmux session is saved for the relay and you did not pass --conversation or --new, the client calls session.list on the relay's tui channel and renders a numbered list of recent server-side hermes sessions with first-prompt previews and ages.
 Pick one to resume; pick new for a fresh conversation.
+Existing saved tmux sessions skip the picker and resume the terminal directly.
 Servers that don't expose session.list fall through to "new" silently.

 In-shell chord set.
 Ctrl+A is the prefix for client-side actions.
 Everything else passes straight through.